alvacat/careers-30-second-elevator-pitch/README.md

 * Q: How does the size of the company change the pitch you give to an employee at that company?

-  A: Small companies tend to look for “scrappy”, Jack/Jane-of-all trades types so if you have additional skills to offer besides programming (like you love interfacing with clients or you can help with graphic design projects), highlight them.
+  A: Small companies tend to look for “scrappy”, Jack/Jane-of-all trades types so if you have additional skills to offer besides those in your program of study (like you love interfacing with clients or you can help with graphic design projects), highlight them.
 Small companies also have a more casual/familiar culture so you can use more informal language when you speak.
 Larger companies tend to be more formal and you should tailor your language accordingly.

-* Q: How does your pitch change when you’re sending a cold email versus writing an “About Me” page for your personal website?
+* Q: How does your pitch change when you’re sending a cold email versus writing an “About Me” page for your personal website/portfolio?

   A: It may not be appropriate to immediately start talking about what kind of job you’re looking for in a cold email since the reader may not be prepared for it (or it could come off as “aggressive”).
 When contacting someone out of the blue, spend more time talking about the other person and why you’re interested in them, than you do talking about yourself.
-Your personal website, on the other hand, would be the perfect place to dive into the kind of work that inspires you and all of the other talents and experience (and projects!) you bring to the table.
+Your personal website/portfolio, on the other hand, would be the perfect place to dive into the kind of work that inspires you and all of the other talents and experience (and projects!) you bring to the table.

 * Q: How does your pitch change in a group vs. a 1:1 setting?